-1. Inspire hope in those engaging in services by living a life of Recovery and/or Resiliency.

-B. PERSON-DRIVEN

-- Support individuals receiving services and their support network within the context of the individual's worldview, to achieve their goals based upon their needs and wants. - 2.
+- The principles in the following Code of Ethics for Certified Medi-Cal Peer Support Specialists in California were developed by the California Department of Health Care Services to guide Certified Medi-Cal Peer Support Specialists in their roles and responsibilities and levels of responsibility in which they function professionally. - A. HOPE - 1.
+Inspire hope in those engaging in services by living a life of recovery and/or resiliency. - B. PERSON-DRIVEN - 1.
+Support individuals receiving services and their support network within the context of the individual's worldview, to achieve their goals based upon their needs and wants. - 2.
 Focus on self-determination, as defined by the person engaging in services, and support the person's participation in their own recovery. - 3.
 Inform others about options, provide information about choices, and then respect peers' decisions. - 4.
 Encourage people to look at the options, take risks, learn from mistakes, and grow toward healthy interdependence with others. - 5.
 Uphold the principle of non-coercion as essential to recovery and encourage those engaging in services to make their own decisions, even when the person engaging in services is under mandated treatment. - 6.
 Assist those they support to access additional resources. - 7.
 Disclose lived experiences of recovery in a way that maintains the focus on and is beneficial to the person engaging in services. - 8.
 Support the recovery process for the peer, allowing the person to direct their own process - 9.
 Shall not force any values or beliefs onto the person engaging in services. - 10.
-Recognize there are many pathways to recovery that can be very different than their own journey

-C. FAMILY DRIVEN AND CHILD-CENTERED

-- Promote the family member's ethical decision-making and personal responsibility consistent with that family member's culture, values, and beliefs. - 2.
+Recognize there are many pathways to recovery that can be very different than their own journey - C. FAMILY DRIVEN AND CHILD-CENTERED - 1.
+Promote the family member's ethical decision-making and personal responsibility consistent with that family member's culture, values, and beliefs. - 2.
 Respect and value the beliefs, opinions, and preferences of children, youth, family members, parents, and caregivers in service planning. - 3.
-Promote the family members' voices and the articulation of their values in planning and evaluating behavioral health related challenges or concerns.

-- 4. Support other family members as peers with a common background and history. - 5.
+Promote the family members' voices and the articulation of their values in planning and evaluating behavioral health related challenges or concerns. - 4.
+Support other family members as peers with a common background and history. - 5.
 Disclose personal lived experiences of building resiliency in a way that focuses on and is beneficial to the child, youth, family member, parent, or caregiver engaging in services. - 6.
 Build supports on the strengths of the child, youth, family, or caregiver. - 7.
 Build partnerships with others who are involved in the care of our children, youth, or adult family members. - 8.
-Communicate clearly and honestly with children, youth, family members, and caregivers.
+Communicate clearly and honestly with children, youth, family members, and caregivers. - D. HOLISTIC WELLNESS - 1.
+Promote the family member's ethical decision-making and personal responsibility consistent with that family member's culture, values, and beliefs. - 2.
+Practice in a holistic manner that considers and addresses the whole health of those engaging in services. - 3.
+Recognize the impact of co-occurring challenges (substance use, developmental and physical challenges) in the recovery resiliency journey and provide supports sensitive to those needs. - 4.
+Recognize the impact of trauma on the recovery/resiliency journey and provide the support specific to those challenges.